 Robert Spear Dunning (American, 1829-1905)

 N.B.
 Robert Spear Dunning, co-founder of the Fall River School of still life painting, was raised in Fall River from the age of five.
 At the young age of fifteen, he apprenticed with James Roberts in Tiverton, Rhode Island, and at the age of twenty, enrolled in the National Academy of Design where he studied with Daniel Huntington.
-Upon completing his studies, he returned to Fall River in 1852.
-Dunning founded the Fall River School with the opening of his studio on Fall River's Main Street in 1853.
-By 1865, he narrowed his genre to still lifes, earning accolades and patrons for his lush, meticulously detailed arrangements.
-He became a master of reflective surfaces.
-His arrangements were most frequently composed of ripened fruit, often with one cut open, flowers, and opulent Victorian objects set on a highly polished table top.
-His success, and that of other artists of the area, was further bolstered by the influx of wealth to Fall River following the Civil War, when the city rose to prominence as the largest producer of cotton cloth in the world.
+Upon completing his studies, he returned to Fall River in 1852, where he continued to work and support a thriving art community.
+By 1865, he narrowed his genre to still lifes, specializing in lush and meticulously detailed arrangements, such as in the present work.